akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 1. Click Plugins, Add New
 1. Search for advanced iframe
 1. Install and Activate it
-1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe
+1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe -> Basic tab or use the "Add Advanced iFrame" button above the editor.
+Then configure the settings for your iframe in the administration or directly in the short code.

 *Using FTP*

 1. Upload 'advanced-iframe' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe
+1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe -> Basic tab or use the "Add Advanced iFrame" button above the editor.
+Then configure the settings for your iframe in the administration or directly in the short code.

 == Other Notes ==
 = Advanced iframe attributes =